Multimodal Representation Alignment for Cross-modal Information Retrieval: Experiments

 \subsection{Feature Similarity Analysis}

-To corroborate the effect of feature alignment in multimodal models and combined unimodal models, \autoref{fig:heatmap} shows the cosine similarity matrices of 10 randomly selected <text,image> pairs (for visualization purposes) from each dataset using different models.
-We can see that text features and corresponding image features are well aligned by CLIP and BLIP, as indicated by the diagonal, which is the consequence of harnessing contrastive loss as the whole or a part of the training objectives.
-In addition, cosine similarity from multimodal models has a higher maximum than combined unimodal models overall, which suggests that the feature alignment from multimodal models somehow improves the similarity between embeddings.
-Note that Meta-Transformer has consistently yields cosine similarity more than 0.9 for any text-image pairs, which indicates that all representations are clustered in a small region of high dimensional spaces (its original dimension is 768 while \autoref{fig:tsne_embeddings} shows 2D representations reduced by t-SNE).
+To corroborate the effect of representation alignment in VLMs and combined unimodal models, \autoref{fig:heatmap} shows the cosine similarity matrices of 10 randomly selected \texttt{<text,image>} pairs (for visualization purposes) from each dataset using different models.
+We can see that text representations and corresponding image representations are well aligned by CLIP and BLIP, as indicated by the diagonal, which is the consequence of harnessing contrastive loss as the whole or a part of the training objectives during pre-training phases.
+In addition, cosine similarity values from VLMs have a higher maximum than combined unimodal models overall, which suggests that the representation alignment from VLMs improves the similarity between representations.
+Note that Meta-Transformer consistently yields cosine similarity more than 0.9 for any text-image pairs, which indicates that all representations are clustered in a small region of high-dimensional spaces (its original dimension is 768 while \autoref{fig:tsne_embeddings} shows 2D representations reduced by t-SNE).
 This phenomenon imposes challenges when applying it to downstream tasks, as all representations are deemed as highly similar across modalities.
-Although retrieval task is done by ranking similarity scores (cosine similarity in this case), the retrieved results will not be much distinguished from each other.
+Although a retrieval task is performed by ranking similarity scores (cosine similarity in this case), the retrieved results will not be much distinguished from each other.
 Meta-Transformer is not trained with paired text-image data, so it is not surprising that it cannot pull together similar representations or push apart dissimilar ones.

+The extremely high cosine similarities observed in Meta-Transformer indicate that retrieval performance deteriorates when representations collapse into a highly anisotropic region of the embedding space, forming a smaller narrow cone compared with presentations from other models.
+The experiments of both MLPs and transformer-based models with different losses confirm this phenomenon, since the performance of trained models is lower when compared with other combined unimodal models in \autoref{tab:txt2img} and \autoref{tab:img2txt} in \autoref{sec:perf_experiments}.
+This observation suggests that successful multimodal alignment requires a balance between semantic alignment and representation diversity.